dasch-swiss/dsp-docs/docs/developers/dsp/contribution/style-guide.md

 # Style guide

-Angular Material has been chosen to style the GUI elements and the typography of Knora-App.
+Angular Material has been chosen to style the GUI elements and the typography of DSP-APP.

 ## Typography classes